 - Name's the Same:

 - No Export for You: When now-defunct Imagin Asian carried the rights for the anime, only first 36 episodes (first second) was subbed, aired, and released on DVD (which is rare to find) and never picked up the second season due to licensing right expired.

 - Subverted by Nozomi Entertainment in summer 2013, second season is finally being subbed along with the previous season.

 - Technology Marches On: An early chapter of the manga revolves around a villain posing as a French art representative named Henriette Rubeal.
 The villain makes no attempt to alter her appearance, and the only reason her plan is unraveled is because the Kisugi sisters find an obscure photograph of the real Henriette in an old Japanese art magazine.
 It was perfectly plausible in the 80's for someone to not know what a visitor from a foreign country looked like, but nowadays, in a world with Google and cellphones, her deception would have been uncovered almost instantly.
 Even the anime adaptation (which was released only a few years after the manga began) altered the story so that the thief simply tied up the real Henriette and used a convincing mask to steal her identity.

-- Acting for Two: Drew Barrymore plays Amanda in the third story, and briefly appears as James Woods's character's daughter in the first story, and appears as a girl in a commercial that the cat sees on a TV in the second story.
+- Acting for Two: Drew Barrymore plays Amanda in the third story, briefly appears as James Woods's character's daughter in the first story, and appears as a girl in a commercial that the cat sees on a TV in the second story.